sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/importing_sourcegraph.md

 dynamically when your extension is loaded within a Sourcegraph instance.

-The `sourcegraph` module that you install as a `package.json` dependency is actually a set of Typescript type definitions that allow you to use the Sourcegraph API's interfaces.
+The `sourcegraph` module that you install as a `package.json` dependency is actually a set of TypeScript type definitions that allow you to use the Sourcegraph API's interfaces.
 The module doesn't contain the implementations of these interfaces.